cyrildever/feistel-jar/README.md

 ### Other implementations

-For those interested, I also made two other implementations of this cipher in [Typescript](https://github.com/cyrildever/feistel-cipher) and in [Go](https://github.com/cyrildever/feistel).
+For those interested, I also made two other implementations of this cipher in [Typescript](https://github.com/cyrildever/feistel-cipher), in [Go](https://github.com/cyrildever/feistel) and in [Python](https://github.com/cyrildever/feistel-py).

 I also created a special library for redacting classified documents using this FPE cipher.
 Feel free to [contact me](mailto:cdever@pep-s.com) about it.